vbonk/corelight-interview-prep/README.md

 This project is for personal use.
 The research content is specific to Corelight interview preparation.

-## 🎯 Interview Success
+## 🎯 Interview Success Strategy

 This website contains comprehensive research to help you succeed in your Corelight Senior Sales Engineer interview:

+### **Technical Credibility**
-- **Technical Credibility:** Deep understanding of NDR technology and architecture
+- Deep understanding of NDR technology and architecture
+- Performance metrics and scalability proof points
+- Integration capabilities and deployment scenarios

+### **Business Acumen**
-- **Business Acumen:** Quantified customer success stories and ROI metrics
+- Quantified customer success stories and ROI metrics
+- Market dynamics and growth projections
-- **Competitive Awareness:** Strategic positioning against major competitors
+- Strategic positioning and competitive advantages

+### **Customer Focus**
+- Detailed customer base and market segment analysis
+- US Central region territory intelligence
+- Real-world use cases and success scenarios

+### **Strategic Thinking**
+- Comprehensive answers to strategic interview questions
-- **Company Knowledge:** 25+ years of history, leadership, and culture insights
+- Company direction and market expansion insights
-- **Market Understanding:** NDR market dynamics and growth projections
+- Role-specific challenges and opportunities

 Good luck with your interview! 🚀

 ---

 **Built with ❤️ for interview success**
+**Enhanced with strategic intelligence and customer insights**